ItalianSquirel/T3-RPi-Image-Script/README.md

 * and all the required NodeRed pallet nodes

 Note that the installation process may take some time depending on your internet connection and the speed of your computer.

+##Usage##

+Once the installation is complete, you can start using the T3 Alliance curriculum by following the instructions on our [website](makerpace.alaska.edu).

+##Contributing##

+If you would like to contribute to this project, please feel free to submit a pull request or open an issue on GitHub.